First of all, you need to know what pastrami is, a delicacy with a fascinating history that has become one of the favorite snacks around the world.

 Let’s Pastrami

-This is the only store in Lisbon that specializes in this delicacy, and here you can also try some of the best-known cocktails, such as the Bloody Mary or the Caipirinha.
+This is the only shop in Lisbon specializing in this delicacy, and you can also try some of the most famous cocktails here, such as the Bloody Mary or the Caipirinha.

 - Rachel: turkey pastrami, Thousand Island dressing, sauerkraut or cabbage, and cheese